Video audio editing

 3. Drag and drop an audio sound effect onto the timeline under the transition.

-3. Click on the record & create tab on the toolbar, then click on the text to speech option.
+2. Click on the record & create tab on the toolbar, then choose the text to speech option.

-4. Create a voiceover by following the text to speech prompts.
+3. Create a voiceover by following the text to speech easy-to-follow prompts.

 Edit your videos today with Clipchamp for free or download the Clipchamp Windows app.